nmenant/ci-cd-env-setup/docs/class1/module2/lab1.rst

 .. image:: ../../_static/class1/module2/img022.png
     :align: center
     :scale: 30%

+Check the settings of the Virtual Server to show that a WAF policy has been assigned to it.

 You can try to reach the application through the BIG-IP now.
 Be aware that you'll need to either: